Pravila00/Belkan-AI/README.md

 # Pathfinding
-Used C++ for implementing searching algorithms (path finding) ( Informed, Blind and optimal such as A*) in a video-game which simulates a smart vacuum cleaner.
+Used C++ for implementing searching algorithms( Informed, Blind and optimal such as A*) in a video-game which simulates a smart vacuum cleaner.

-It uses OpenGL for the graphic interview.
+*It uses OpenGL for the graphic interview.

-These algorithms try to balance the energy of the machine with the points that get.
+*The player has a quantity of movements and energy, these algorithms balance both things for getting the highest number of points in the map.
+*In addition, there are some objects some training shoes or bathing suite in the map for expending less energy if water or countryside fields.

 ![](Belkan.gif)